 It’s obvious enough that a lead-pipe cinch is one up on the common or garden variety of cinch, so that lead-pipe here is what grammarians call an intensifier.
 But why should it be so?
 Even contemporaries didn’t seem to know:

 The Western phrase, “cinching up,” means simply tightening the girth.
 And it is significant that, on the race-track, you hear the expression “an air-tight.”
 The most emphatic form is a “lead pipe cinch,” but how that intensifies the certainty I am unable to say.

 Sacramento Daily Record-Union, 1 Oct 1890.

-Unlike many modern urban folk, in the 1890s everyone who used the phrase knew exactly what a cinch was in its literal sense.
+Unlike many modern urban folk, in the 1890s pretty much everybody knew what a cinch was in its literal sense.
 So lead-pipe cinch had to resonate somehow with that.
 Jonathon Lighter, in the Random House Historical Dictionary of American Slang, points out that there was a brief flowering of another sense, that of having an especially firm grip on something.
-The idea was presumably that if a leather cinch was effective, one made of lead would be even more so, or that one’s grip on lead pipe could be firmer than on a leather strap.
+The idea was presumably that if a leather cinch was effective, one made of lead would be even more so.

 Some ingenious individual at the time took the idea of a cinch made of lead pipe and cooked up a story to explain where the expression came from.
 I urge you to take it with a particularly substantial pinch of salt: